Hiroeme/scrapyardHelper/README.md

-# GMS Maplestory Scrapyard Helper
+# GMS MapleStory Scrapyard Helper

+## Description

-Tells you the difficulty and reroll chances of your scrapyard weeklies based on your screenshot image.
+Reads a pasted image of Scrapyard Weeklies, and displays the difficult and reroll chances based on source information criteria.

-## Information
+## Source Information

 Quest names and difficulty ratings were pulled from